NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/week0-setup/01-01-2016-week0-setup-QGIS-rhdf5.md

 ## Install QGIS
 QGIS is a free, open-source GIS program.
 To install QGIS:

-Download the installed on the
+Download the QGIS installer on the
 <a href="http://www.qgis.org/en/site/forusers/download.html" target="_blank">
 QGIS download page here </a>.
 Follow the installation directions below for your operating system.